-Filing: Discord is raising up to $140M at a valuation of up to $7B – TechCrunch
+Update: Discord confirms raising $100M at a valuation of $7B – TechCrunch

 The world of virtual communications continues to hold a central place in our socially-distanced lives, and today it looks like one of the companies reaping some of the spoils is also reaping some funding out of it.
+Discord, the chat and communications platform wildly popular with gamers and, increasingly, many others, has confirmed to us today that it has raised $100 million more in funding as it hits 140 million monthly active users, double the number it had a year ago.

+We’ve confirmed with sources close to the company that the funding has come in at a $7 billion valuation, double its valuation just six months ago.

-Discord, the chat and communications platform wildly popular with gamers and, increasingly, many others, is raising up to $140 million in a Series H round, at a valuation that could be as high as $7 billion, according to paperwork filed by the company and unearthed by Prime Unicorn Index.
-We have attached the documentation at the end of this article.
+Earlier today, we reported that the company was in the process of raising up to $140 million in a Series H round, at a valuation that could be as high as $7 billion, according to paperwork filed by the company and unearthed by Prime Unicorn Index.
+That means the round is still open.
+We understand that this means that Discord could (and frankly, likely will) raise an additional $40 million in this round, but chose to go ahead and announce this part early.

+Greenoaks Capital is leading this round, and we’ve confirmed with sources that Index Ventures is also participating.

+“Discord is the best place to gather with your communities, whether to play video games, swap recipes, or collaborate on a project,” said Neil Mehta, founder and managing partner at Greenoaks Capital, in a statement.
+“We believe Discord will evolve and grow alongside the endless innovation in the ways people interact, ultimately connecting billions of people around the world.
+We are lucky to continue our long-term partnership with Jason, Stan and the entire Discord team.”

-The analysts’ report appears to confirm our own reporting from some weeks ago.
+PrimeUnicorn’s report confirms our own reporting from some weeks ago.
 At the end of November, sources had confirmed to us that the company was raising at a valuation of up to $7 billion.

-We understand that Index Ventures is among the investors in this round.
+We also are trying to confirm if that is indeed the valuation with this round.

-This latest fundraising has been rumored for a while, and some have described it as a “pre-IPO round” for the privately-backed startup.
+This latest fundraising had been rumored for a while, and some have described it as a “pre-IPO round” for the privately-backed startup.
 Prime Unicorn notes that Discord’s most recent price per share in the documentation is $280.2487, with the Series G priced at $144.1809.

-In addition to Index, it’s not clear who is in this Series H, but previous investors in the company have included Greylock, IVP, Spark Capital, Tencent and Benchmark, among others.
+Previous investors in the company have included Greylock, IVP, Spark Capital, Tencent and Benchmark, among others.
 With an extra $140 million, the total amount raised by the startup would stand at $420 million.
-We are still asking around about who is in this Series H and will continue to update.

-We have also reached out to spokespeople for the company and will update as and when we hear back.

 The fundraise, and the size of it, is a testament not just to how virtual communications tools continue to be an important part of our lives these days; but to the growth of Discord itself.